I'm new! I'm looking for a trainer kite...

 A Trainer/Beginner Kite for Snowkiting

 - Two ways to go on this one.
-Buy an inexpensive trainer to learn some basics and then go into the real deal (Sheetable Kites).
-We will include a free inexpensive trainer with the purchase of a full size kite.
-The other is to buy a big enough trainer that can give you a pull and play around.
-This is best if you are not totally convinced you want to commit to the investment of the full size gear ($700 to $1,500) vs ($250 to $500).
+Buy an inexpensive trainer to learn some basics and then go into the real deal.
+The other is to buy a big enough trainer (3.5m to 4m) that can give you a pull and will allow you to play around.
+This is best if you are not totally convinced you want to commit to the investment of the full size gear ($800 to $2000) vs ($300 to $500).

-- Another option is to look into a small sheetable kite with good depower.
-For someone over 140 lbs, a 4m to 6m is a great place to start if your budget allows. $700 to $1,200.
-If you are serious, this is a good place to start.
+- Another option is to look into a sheetable kite with good depower.
+For someone over 140 lbs, a 4m to 8m is a great place to start if your budget allows. $700 to $1,500.
+If you are serious, about getting into snonwkiting these kites may be a good investement.

-The HQ Apex, Ozone Access and Frenzy are fantastic entry level sheetable kites.
+The HQ Apex, Flysurfer Viron, or a Flysurfer Peak are fantastic entry level sheetable kites.

 A Trainer/Beginner Kite for Landboarding